websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/objects-tutorials/using-object-data-with-react-charts.md

    yarn build
    ```

-   This command creates an optimized production build, which includes the files necessary for running the application as a Remote App.
+   This command creates an optimized production build, which includes the files necessary for running the application as a remote app.

 1. Verify the build is successful and take note of the application's `.js` file.